Diamond: Understanding the Cost per Carat and Choosing Your Stone

 -

-Bright pink: The price can be multiplied by 10, 20, even 50 compared to a white diamond!
+Vivid pink: the diamond price can be multiplied by 10, 20, or even 50 compared with a white diamond!

-Blue, green and red diamonds follow a similar trend, with even greater price variations depending on rarity and color intensity.
-The price of a blue diamond can thus reach new heights, making these stones real gems.
+Blue, green, and red diamonds follow a similar trend, with even greater diamond price variations depending on rarity and color intensity.
+The price of a blue diamond can reach extraordinary levels, making these stones true jewels.

-Laboratory diamonds offer a unique opportunity to explore the world of colored diamonds at more affordable prices.
-Scientists can control growing conditions to achieve specific colors, providing a wide range of choices.
+Lab-grown diamonds offer a unique opportunity to explore the world of colored diamonds at more accessible prices.
+Scientists can control growth conditions to achieve specific hues, providing a wide range of options.
+It’s an excellent alternative for understanding how much a colored diamond costs, with a far more attainable synthetic diamond price.

-The clarity of a diamond refers to its degree of purity.
-In other words, it involves evaluating the presence of inclusions, these small natural imperfections that form during the crystallization of the diamond.
-Almost all diamonds contain inclusions, but their number, size and position can vary greatly.
+A diamond’s clarity refers to its degree of purity.
+In other words, it involves assessing the presence of inclusions—small natural imperfections that form during the diamond’s crystallization.
+Nearly all diamonds contain inclusions, but their number, size, and location can vary considerably, directly affecting the diamond price per carat.

-Clarity: Master the clarity scale to optimize your purchase
+Clarity: Mastering the clarity scale to optimize your diamond purchase

-The GIA (Gemological Institute of America) has developed a clarity scale to classify diamonds based on their inclusions:
+The GIA (Gemological Institute of America) developed a clarity scale to classify diamonds according to their inclusions:

 -